amwales-888/amjson/README.md

 # c-json
 Simple JSON parser in C

-This project attempts to provide a JSON parser that is able to successfully parse correct JSON formatted data as described in the JSON grammar available at https://www.json.org/
+This project attempts to provide an RFC 8259 compliant JSON parser.
+You can browse the JSON grammar at https://www.json.org/

 As per RFC 8259 section (9) we set a maximum depth when parsing elements, this is configurable and a default compile time constant